 - Basic vehicle maintenance.

 Of course, hardcore bikers are into the rough and ready lifestyle more-so than a doctor or lawyer may be.
 Less serious motorcycle enthusiasts and many of the newer female riders may have different goals.
 Moreover, they may be seeking different experiences than a one %er M.C., like a sisterhood.
-There are a lot of theme-based, non three patch clubs, perhaps with enduro type cycles used by close friends or family to cruise through tundra and back to their cabins or homes.
+There are many theme-based, non three patch clubs, perhaps with enduro type cycles used by close friends or family to cruise through tundra and back to their cabins or homes.
 In other words, not everyone rides a Harley.
 We see a lot of this in places like Alaska and Montana.

-But in Los Angeles, we see a lot more street rider clubs that include Japanese motorcycles, called "rice rockets" by purists in the outlaw groups or outlaw motorcycle gangs ("O.M.G.").
+But in Los Angeles, we see a lot more street rider clubs that include Japanese motorcycles, called "rice rockets" by purists in outlaw groups, or outlaw motorcycle gangs ("O.M.G.").
 Together you can enjoy the scenery from the open road and arrive safely to your destination with a few suggested guidelines.
 As we get into the more serious three patch clubs, we see glaring military similarities in group discipline.
 At the top of the food chain, we see the O.M.G.s competing on many levels.
 One is riding is formation.
-When it comes to close order drill formation riding, if regular AMA riding associations were Air Force or Army, then Outlaw 1%er clubs would all have to be competing divisions of U.S. Marines.
+When it comes to close order drill formation riding, if regular AMA riding associations were Air Force or Army, then Outlaw 1%er clubs would all have to be competing U.S. Marines divisions.
 Marines are known for their close order drill, sharpness, and steely discipline for a reason.

 How Do I Form A Motorcycle Riding Group?

 For example, a US Marine supply officer typically will not be leading a MARSOC Team.
 No, that will likely be a non-commission officer like a Gunny.
-And that Gunny can basically instruct that supply officer to "get lost" if he attempts to interfere with tactical success or planning.
+Gunny can basically instruct that supply officer to "get lost" if he attempts to interfere with tactical success or planning.

 A typical rank structure for a successful formation ride is as follows:

 - Road Captain and President - They will usually be the lead bikes.
 The road Captain could be akin to a Sergeant Major, and the president could be looked upon as the commanding officer, or C/O, maybe similar to a colonel.
 These two are responsible for overall mission success.
 The Road Captain is usually the active “pack leader.”
-Typically, the are the more intelligent of the bunch, and they will plan mapped routes, break and recreation points, as well on the spot road decisions.
+Typically, they are the more intelligent of the bunch, and they will plan mapped routes, break and recreation points, and spot road decisions.
 For example, it remains the Road Captain's job to direct formation lane passing.
 It's a significant responsibility.
 As discussed more below, the Road Captain will communicate formation instructions using a simple series of universally understood hand and body movements.